Healthdirect Free Australian health advice you can count on.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-What are the risks associated with codeine?
+What are the risks associated with taking codeine?

 Opioids are strong pain medicines and can cause life-threatening breathing problems.

 It's possible to become dependent on this medicine even if you take it exactly as prescribed by your doctor.
-Your doctor will help monitor how you use codeine, to reduce your risk of harm, including through misuse, abuse and addiction.
+Your doctor will help monitor how you use codeine, to reduce your chance of harm, including through misuse, abuse and addiction.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.